aghthar/statefolio/docs/README.md

-# 🔥 statefolio 🔥
-# the react native state management showdown
+# 🔥 statefolio 🔥 - the React Native state management showdown

 Hey there, fellow React Native developer! 👋 Tired of scratching your head over which state management solution to pick?
 We've all been there!
 Let's make this journey fun and insightful.